 Impact Factor (JCR):

 Since its inception in 1995, Injury Prevention has been the pre-eminent repository of original research and compelling commentary relevant to this increasingly important field.
 An international peer reviewed journal, it offers the best in science, policy, and public health practice to reduce the burden of injury in all age groups around the world.
 The journal publishes original research, opinion, debate and special features on the prevention of unintentional, occupational and intentional (violence-related) injuries.
 Injury Prevention is online only.
 It is the official journal of the Society for Advancement of Violence and Injury Research (SAVIR).
 For information about the Injury Prevention Editor-in-Chief Roderick J. McClure and his editorial team, please refer to the Editorial Board page.

-Injury Prevention is owned by BMJ.
+Injury Prevention is owned by BMJ

 For all contact information please refer to the Contact Us page.